 Do Any of These Insurance Policies Cover Legal Fees?

 Maybe.
 A big maybe.
 Travel insurance policies are quite limited in what they cover.
-If you are injured in an accident, you might have coverage for medical expenses through your health insurance and travel insurance, whether you purchased it separately or it’s provided through your credit card.
+Suppose you experienced personal injury in an accident.
+In that case, you might have coverage for medical expenses through your health insurance and travel insurance, whether you purchased it separately or provided it through your credit card.

 Whether a travel insurance policy will cover legal fees depends entirely on the policy.
 It’s not as common as policies that cover trip interruptions, lost baggage, and medical costs.
 But some policies offer other services, like legal assistance.